RJbalikian/SPRIT-HVSR/README.md

 That version is intended to read data from the IRIS Data Management Center (DMC) MUSTANG online service,<sup>[3](#3)</sup> which is a toolbox that provides processes for enabling data quality analysis services to data archived in the DMC.
 For example, a simple service query can extract power spectral density estimates, noise spectrograms, H/V plots, etc.

+For guidelines on acquisition, processing, and interpration of H/V data, see: http://sesame.geopsy.org/Papers/HV_User_Guidelines.pdf.

 # Documentation
 - API Documentation here: https://sprit.readthedocs.io/en/latest/SPRIT.html
 - See Wiki for more information (in progress): https://github.com/RJbalikian/SPRIT/wiki